Rugby league in England: 1995–present: Summer era

 In 1995, the fallout from the Super League war hit Britain, and the game underwent massive re-organisation.
 A new elite league, Super League was formed, and the sport switched from a winter to a summer season.
 Super League has largely been a success as the value of its TV contract and top tier game crowd attendances and have both grown year upon year since 2001.

 The Rugby League Conference was founded in 1998 with the aim of providing regular fixtures for new clubs based outside the 'heartland' of rugby league.
 It began with fourteen teams, but within nine years had grown to eighty-eight clubs spread throughout England and the rest of Britain.

 Governing bodies

 Rugby Football League

 The Rugby Football League (RFL) is the governing body for the sport in England.
 Previously, before the emergence of Wales Rugby League, Scotland Rugby League and Rugby League Ireland the RFL had control over the whole United Kingdom.

-The RFL are affiliated with the Rugby League International Federation (RLIF) and the Rugby League European Federation (RLEF).
+The RFL are affiliated with International Rugby League (IRL) and European Rugby League (ERL).
 The Community Board is made up of representatives of the RFL, BARLA, Combined Services, English Schools Rugby League and Student Rugby League.